-Once open, the center will employ about 70 full-time equivalent staff, including peer supports.
-It will serve as a training center for psychiatric medical residents and potentially offer professional educational opportunities for other mental health personnel in the future.
+The new emergency center serves as an anchor institution in the surrounding neighborhood, providing increased safety, revitalization and economic benefit.
+The center employs about 70 full-time equivalent staff, including peer support professionals.
+It also serves as a training center for psychiatric medical residents and will offer professional educational opportunities for other mental health personnel in the future.

 Efforts are underway with the State of Wisconsin to enhance crisis reimbursement to ensure long-term viability.